knpuniversity/symfony2-rest/knpu/episode5/weird-tagline-endpoint.md

 Here's the first: suppose you decide that it would be really nice to have an endpoint where your client can edit the `tagline` of a programmer directly.

-Now, technically, that's already possible; send a `PATCH` request to the programmer endpoint and only send the `tagline`.
+Now, technically, that's already possible: send a `PATCH` request to the programmer endpoint and only send the `tagline`.

 But remember: we're building the API for our API clients, and if they want an endpoint